 When a unit charges an enemy unit from the flank and contacts only against the side of an enemy stand or stands, then any charging stands that would not otherwise touch the enemy when forming a battle line are allowed to make a further move into contact with the charged enemy unit as described for a pursuit.
-Stands must have sufficient move distance remaining from their charge move to make the envelopment move and must also be able to pursue against that enemy troop type.
+Stands must have sufficient move distance remaining from their charge move to make the envelopment move.

 This is called an 'enveloping charge' and it is entirely up to the charger whether to envelop or form a conventional battle line.
 Each stand enveloping in this way must move so that its front corner contacts the charged enemy unit, otherwise these stands can be positioned as the player wishes so long as they remain in formation.
 Enveloping stands can contact other enemy units and therefore bring them into the combat, but they must also contact the charged unit either to their front edge or front corner as described.
 Note that this is comparable to a normal pursuit move in most respects - the enveloping charge effectively combines a charge and pursuit into a single move.
 If chargers are infantry with supporting chargers then move both the charging and supporting units and work out any shooting first.
-Supporting units remain in their battle line and do not move.
+Supporting units remain in their battle line and do not envelope.